volodymyrhudyma/blog/content/blog/git-stash-like-a-pro.md

 tag:
   - Git
 promote: false
 metaDescription: Git stash command - full guide for developers.
-Git stash acts like a clipboard and allows to temporarily store the current state of working directory.
+Git stash works like a clipboard and allows you to temporarily store the current state of the working directory.
 shareImage: /img/git-stash-like-a-pro.jpg
 teaser: The developers work is often interrupted by requests to implement more important features or even to fix some critical bugs.
 This situation leads to